Caleb S.

 The workload of the county courts did not appear to contribute to racial disparities.
 In conclusion, Bridges et al assert that as minority populations increase, especially in urban areas where minorities tend to be segregated and where crime is more intense, there may be a heightened sense that minorities represent a threat to a community order.
 In response to this perceived threat, law enforcement officials adopt informal strategies for controlling crime that have racially disparate impacts.

-Writing an annotated bibliography APA 7th Edition can be a daunting task.
+Writing an annotated bibliography APA 7th Edition can be a challenging task.
 Here are some tips to help you get started:

 • Choose Reliable Sources

-Select sources that have been vetted by experts in the field.
+Select sources that have been approved by experts in the field.
 For instance, peer-reviewed journal articles or books published by reputable publishers.

 • Look for Key Information

-Aim to identify the author’s credentials, publication date, the title of the source, and other relevant details about sources.
+Aim to identify the author’s credentials, publication date, the title of the source, and other relevant details about the materials.

 • Write a Brief Summary